rainersu/math/README.md

 # math
-A lightweight mathematics library extending the internal Math object.
+A lightweight mathematics library as a replacement for the internal Math object.